Youghiogheny River: Recreation and travel

 Although the Youghiogheny is generally considered to be safe for whitewater recreation, there have been 19 deaths on the Lower Yough.
 At least five, and possibly as many as 14, of the fatalities have occurred at a rapid within the Lower Yough known as Dimple Rock.
 Dimple refers to both the Class III rapid by that name, as well as an undercut rock in the middle of the rapid by that name.
 Some of the deaths were attributed to preexisting health conditions, with 9 of the 14 being caused by the rock.

 The Youghiogheny is also known for fishing, having brown and rainbow trout, as well as smallmouth above the power plant discharge.
 Part of the Great Allegheny Passage, a multi-use trail along the former Western Maryland Railway right-of-way, extends from Pittsburgh to Confluence.
 From Confluence, it connects to Washington, D.C.
-Amtrak's Capitol Limited, an overnight train connecting Chicago and Washington D.C., follows the Youghiogheny through southwest Pennsylvania into western Maryland, one of the most scenic stretches of Amtrak's national system, crossing from side to side of the river in several places.
+Amtrak's Floridian, an overnight train connecting Chicago and Miami, follows the Youghiogheny through southwest Pennsylvania into western Maryland, one of the most scenic stretches of Amtrak's national system, crossing from side to side of the river in several places.